2024 Annual Domestic Violence & Sex Offender Management Conference

 - Case Review: Legal Proceeding of a DV/SO Case

-Please feel free to contact the ODVSOM with any questions or concerns that you may have.
+Contact the Office of Domestic Violence and Sex Offender Management office with any questions or concerns.
 Applicants will be notified of presentation acceptance or denial.